 , captures my ideas about positioning and a methodology for doing it that any startup can follow.
 It's become a best-seller and popular among entrepreneurs, product, and marketing folk.
 My second book, Sales Pitch

 , was designed to teach a step-by-step way of building a sales pitch that reflects that positioning, and helps make a clear compelling case for why prospects should pick you over the competition.

-I studied Engineering in University, and if you had told me then that someday I would be an author, I would have said you were nuts.
+I studied Engineering at the University of Waterloo.
+If you had told me back then that someday I would be an author, I would have said you were nuts.
 It turns out my grade 6 English teacher was wrong about the importance of grammar.

 I'm at the stage of my career where I'm trying to give back as much as I can.
 I am a mentor and advisor to dozens of startups and folks that work in them.
-I am an enthusiastic board member at a handful of startups.
+I am also an enthusiastic board member at a handful of startups.